storacha/RFC/rfc/ipni-w3c.md

 ```
 Above shows inclusion claim for blob identified by `blob-hash`, and two locations for that blob.
 This  blob is stored in multiple locations.

-- W3s eventually verifies blob is stored at location(s) given to use for storage and creates content claim(s)
+W3s eventually verifies blob is stored at location(s) given to use for storage and creates content claim(s)

-- If user wants to publish to IPNI, they invoke ipni/offer request.
+If user wants to publish to IPNI, they invoke ipni/offer request:
-  - Get blob status to check blob is stored and get claims bundle CID
+- Get blob status to check data is stored and get claims bundle CID
-  - Can be done anytime during stored data lifetime.
-- Invoke `ipni/offer` with the CID for the claims bundle associated with the stored blob.
+- Invoke `ipni/offer` with the claims bundle CID associated with the stored data to index.
+- User gets back a receipt that contains the advertisement ID
+- Can be done once at anytime during stored data lifetime.

 **UCAN invocation** example